aperez809/CS4500-A1-Part2/README.md

 ## API

-An new array can be created in two different ways.
-The constructor can be given a content type and a length, after which the constructor will create an Array object that can hold a number of pointer to the specified object type equal to the length given.
+A new array can be created in two different ways.
+The constructor can be given a content type, after which the constructor will create an Array object that can hold a number of pointer to the specified object type.
 All value are initialized to the nullptr.
-Alternatively, the constructor can be given another Array, after which the constructor will create another copy of the array with the same content type and same length.
-The value of the contents will be the same, but the content of the new Array must be owned by the new Array.
+Alternatively, the constructor can be given another Array, after which the constructor will create another copy of the array with the same content type and values.
+The values of the new Array must be owned by the new Array.

-Array a = new Array("String", 4);
+Array a = new Array("String");
 Array b = new Array(a);

 The length of the array can be queried.